 Columbia Students

-• The Summer High School Academic Program for Engineers (SHAPE) is looking for undergraduate students to mentor, lead, and advise high school students this summer.
-This paid opportunity features an opportunity to assist SEAS faculty in instruction and aid participants in learning subjects such as computer science, and robotics.
-The expected commitment for the SHAPE program and training is 7 weeks.
-Learn more and apply here!
+- The Summer High School Academic Program for Engineers (SHAPE) is looking for graduate and undergraduate students to mentor, lead, and advise high school students this summer.
+This paid opportunity features an opportunity to assist SEAS faculty in instruction in subjects such as computer science, and robotics.
+The SSL position is a paid position consisting of 35 hours per week.
+The hourly rate is $22.50.
+Employment commitment runs from June 23 to August 20.
+Employment will begin with a week and a half of training to prepare for students arriving on July 7.
+SSLs are expected to work full-time hours while the program runs from July 7– August 15, weekdays from 9:00 am to 5:00 pm.
+The employment period will end on August 20, 2025.

-• Engineering the Next Generation (E.N.G.) is a selective program that runs for six weeks over the summer and includes both lab work and supplemental programming to develop high school students’ academic and professional skills.
+- Engineering the Next Generation (E.N.G.) is a selective program that runs for six weeks over the summer and includes both lab work and supplemental programming to develop high school students’ academic and professional skills.
 Students gain practical research experience, exposure to lab culture, new skills, and multi-level mentorship.
 Undergraduate summer researchers contribute to college and career preparation workshops.
 The application date is TBD!

-• Engineering Speaks is a program where Columbia faculty and students visit local schools and share their “life story” and explain their personal path, including passions, education, current work, etc. If you would like to participate in Engineering Speaks, please email [email protected]
+- Engineering Speaks is a program where Columbia faculty and students visit local schools and share their “life story” and explain their personal path, including passions, education, current work, etc. If you would like to participate in Engineering Speaks, please email [email protected]

-• Inside Engineering is a program where school groups are invited to visit Columbia labs and Columbia faculty and students show K-12 students lab equipment, workspaces, and engineers working on high-level problems.
+- Inside Engineering is a program where school groups are invited to visit Columbia labs and Columbia faculty and students show K-12 students lab equipment, workspaces, and engineers working on high-level problems.
 If you would like to participate in Inside Engineering, please email [email protected]

 Research Experience for Undergraduates (REU)